 At Brisbane Airport, we know how critically important this aeromedical support is for the regional community which is why we provide significant financial donations to lifesaving services like the RFDS to support the amazing things that they do for Queensland every day.

-Brisbane Airport has proudly supported the RFDS here in Queensland for the past 10 years, donating over $3 million dollars to help purchase vital medical equipment so that the team can focus on their truly amazing and lifesaving work.
+Brisbane Airport has proudly supported the RFDS here in Queensland since 2009, donating over $3.9 million dollars to help purchase vital medical equipment so that the team can focus on their truly amazing and lifesaving work.